 Held at the historic Sunbeam Theatre in North Point, the TEDxVictoriaHarbour 2013 event brought together people from different countries, age groups and backgrounds to hear an enlightening series of talks by a diverse group of speakers.

-Craft House and Celebrating Life Ltd, today announced the confirmed speaker line-up for the second TEDxVictoriaHarbour on Saturday, May 11, 2013.
+Craft House and Celebrating Life Ltd have announced the confirmed speaker line-up for the second TEDxVictoriaHarbour on Saturday, May 11, 2013.
 Themed, E-Motions in Travel & Tourism, the event serves as a local platform to inspire change and progress in tourism and travel.

 Hospitality industry consultancy Craft House, Energy Resources Management and Eventique are organising a seminar on how sustainability and corporate social responsibility will play a greater role in the meetings, incentives and corporate events industry.
 ‘Green Meetings: From Buzz to Industry Requirement’ will be held